 St John’s College, Woodlawn has a Bring Your Own Specified Device or BYOSD program.

-Due to the effects of COVID-19 on many families in 2020, the College has revised its Laptop requirements for 2021.
+Due to the effects of COVID-19 on many families in 2020 and 2021, the College has revised its Laptop requirements for 2022.
 The increased financial strain on many families and the ever-increasing cost of Apple laptops has led to the College including a Windows-based HP Laptop in its specified device list.

 While an Apple laptop is still the College’s preferred device, teaching programs will be adjusted to accommodate windows-based software.
 The new device has been sourced from a specific HP Educational supplier and is available from an online portal.
 The education pricing for this device includes delivery, 3 year Warranty, 3 year Accidental Damage Protection (3 claims with no excess) and payment options of up to 24 months interest free.